djndl1/CSNotes/os/concepts/case_study.md

 Linux maintains an array `mem_map` of _page descriptors_ (`page`), one for each physical page frame.
 A page descriptor contains a pointer to the address space that it belongs to and a pair of pointers that allow it to form doubly-linked lists with other descriptors (e.g. to keep together all free page frames) and a few other fields.

 Linux makes use of a four-level paging scheme for 32- and 64-bit architectures.
-On machines supporting fewer levels, the upper levels have only one entry.
+On machines supporting fewer levels, the upper levels have only one entry in a table of size zero.

 The kernel itself is hardwired, no part of it never paged out.